 The MSU Libraries exist to support your research activities, both in locating and using information AND in supplying spaces and equipment for doing your work.
 At MSU, the Main Library is the place for locating African American Studies resources.
 While the libraries have been collecting print materials for over 150 years, we currently spend approximately 70% of our budget on Internet-accessible materials; these items are almost always available from any Internet computer in the Main Library or any of the branches.
 You can also access them from your wireless laptop, on or off campus, as long as you remember your MSU NetID and password.

-1. A designated librarian to assist you with your African American Studies research: Jon Harrison.
-(If you are interested in Africana, you should contact our Africana Librarian : Jessica Achberger.)
+1. A designated librarian to assist you with your African American Studies research: Erik Ponder.
+(If you are interested in Africana, you may contact Erik or our other Africana Librarian : Jessica Achberger.)

 2. A Research Guide designed specifically for African American Studies.
 Check out http://libguides.lib.msu.edu/africanamericans Other course, getting started, and research guides can be located at http://libguides.lib.msu.edu/